Tested Baking & Dessert Recipes & Videos

 bibliography

-Pumpkin Whoopie Pies Tested Recipe
+Pumpkin Whoopie Pies Recipe & Video

 Printer Friendly Page

 Pumpkin Whoopie Pies take two round, domed shaped pumpkin flavored cookies and sandwiches them together with a soft and creamy vanilla filling.
-The debate is ongoing, but they have their origins in either the Amish country of Pennsylvania or in New England.
-Nancy Baggett in her book "The All-American Cookie Book" gives an excellent account of their history.
-She tells us that they can be traced back to the depression era and the Berwick Cake Company of Boston was the first to start making them commercially (around 1926).
+The Whoopie Pie's origin is not clear, but they originated either in the Amish country of Pennsylvania or from New England.
 Although we may never know who or how someone came up with these delicious cookies, the story is that one day a creative cook had leftover cake batter and decided to make large round cookies with it.
 When they turned out, the cook was heard to say "Whoopie!"
 "Pies.".
-If you are wondering why they are called "Pies", it is because cakes were once baked in pie tins, so the two names often became interchangeable.
+They are called "Pies", because at one time cakes were once baked in pie tins, so the two names often became interchangeable.

 To make our lives easier instead of making our own pumpkin puree we can buy canned pure pumpkin.
 Just make sure you do not buy the pumpkin which already has the spices added to it.
 However, if you want to make your own puree start by using the smaller pumpkin varieties like Sugar Pie, Baby Bear or Cheese Pumpkin (approximately 5-7 lbs., 2 1/2 - 3 1/2 kg.).
 Then first cut the pumpkin in half lengthwise, remove all the seeds and stringy fibers, and then place cut-side down on a greased baking sheet.
 Bake at 350 degrees F (177 degrees C) for approximately 45 minutes to 1 1/4 hours (depending on size) or until easily pierced with a knife.
 Scoop out the pulp and puree in a food processor until smooth.
-You do need to extract all the liquid, so strain the pumpkin through a cheesecloth lined strainer and then cool the puree before using
+You do need to extract all the liquid, so strain the pumpkin through a cheesecloth lined strainer and then cool the puree before using.

 Related Recipes You May Like